MoatLab/Melody/mio/README.md

 The size can be set with `-m` in MB.
 * `-i` sets the number of iterations.
 * `-r` sets which NUMA node is accessed.
+* Use `-R` for enabling random pointer-chasing.
+The default setting (without `-R`) uses non-random pointer-chasing with prefetchers off for measuring latency.
+The suffling "window" and iterations can also be tuned in the code.
+* By default, the program pins the cores for each thread it uses, and the cores it tries to pin is starting from core `0`.
+For example, with `-t` set as 8, the program uses the cores from `0` to `7`.
+The starting core (`starting_core`  in the code) can be specified by using `-c`.

 ## Acknowledgments